feel-the-force-ftf/feel-the-force/README.md

 6. Processing robot demonstrations

-If you are processing robot demonstrations, follow these steps:

-The process is slightly different from processing human demonstrations (no need to run convert_pkl_human_to_robot.py) :
+If you are processing robot demonstrations, the process is slightly different from processing human demonstrations (no need to run convert_pkl_human_to_robot.py) :
 ```
 1. process_data_robot.py
 2. convert_to_pkl_robot.py